 If you’re looking for a place to start, our free 7-day AIP meal plan will get you going on the right foot.
 It includes seven days of meal and snack ideas for your AIP journey and a shopping list to help you plan ahead and stick to the diet.
 Download it today and get started.

 There are currently not many drawbacks to the AIP diet, especially when performed under the guidance of a medical professional.
 The benefits seem to outweigh any possible risks for most individuals.
 There are a number of possible health benefits of the AIP diet, including:

 - Reduced inflammation

 - Less joint pain

 - Improved digestion

 - Increased focus and concentration

-Autoimmune diseases cannot be cured but their symptoms can be managed.
-Some research shows that the AIP diet can reduce inflammation and provide benefits for people with autoimmune disorders.
+Autoimmune diseases cannot be cured, but their symptoms can be managed.
+Some research shows that the AIP diet works to reduce inflammation and provide benefits for people with autoimmune disorders.

-With minimal downsides, the diet can be a good option for those with autoimmune disorders who are seeking to improve their symptoms.
+With minimal downsides, this healing diet can be a good option for those with autoimmune disorders who are seeking to improve their symptoms.

-Anyone starting a strict elimination diet should consult with their doctor first to assure that it is safe for their health.
+Anyone starting a strict elimination diet should consult with their doctor first to ensure that it is safe for their health.